keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ### 4. Limit Attack Footprint (Optional)

-Use the string and regex matching conditions along with geo match and IP address match conditions to build rules that limit the attack footprint against the exposed components of your application.
+Use the string and regex matching along with geo match and IP address matching to build rules that limit the attack footprint against the exposed components of your application.

 Consider the following:
 •	Does your web application have server-side include components in the public web path?